zetavg/chromium-website/site/updates/ua-reduction/index.md

 ## Updates

+February 21st, 2023: the Phase 6 rollout is enabled for 1% of Android clients on M110 and above via Finch.

+February 7th, 2023: the Phase 5 rollout is enabled for 100% of clients on M107 and
+above via Finch.

 Jan 23rd, 2023: the Phase 5 rollout is enabled for 50% of clients on M107 and
 above via Finch.